D. Brent Sandy, Hear Ye the Word of the Lord: What We Miss If We Only Read the Bible

 Dunn, James.
 The Oral Gospel Tradition.
 Grand Rapids, Mich.
 Eerdmans, 2013.
 390 pp. pb; $45.00.
 Link to Eerdmans.

-The first part of the collection includes 7 essays from 1977 through 2011 on how gospel writers adapted oral tradition in their gospels.
-The first three essays in this section lay out a kind of method that Dunn for studying the oral tradition that stands behind the written text of the Gospels.
-In Dunn’s mind, he is trying to “alter the default setting” of studying the gospels as literature to studying the gospels as reflections of an oral tradition that remember the words and deeds of Jesus.
+The first part of the collection includes seven essays from 1977 through 2011 on how gospel writers adapted oral tradition in their gospels.
+The first three essays in this section outline a method that Dunn used to study the oral tradition that stands behind the written text of the Gospels.
+In Dunn’s mind, he is trying to “alter the default setting” of studying the gospels as literature to studying the gospels as reflections of an oral tradition that remembers the words and deeds of Jesus.
 Even studies of Q approach the sayings source as if it were a written document, despite the fact that a model of oral tradition might better explain the formation and content of Q more satisfactorily.

 If this is an accurate picture of how oral tradition functioned, then Dunn points out that it subverts the idea of an “original” version.
-While this is not to say that there was no “event” that serves as the origin of an idea or teaching, it does mean that there is no single “pure” form of a saying that is the original.
-Variations on a saying may be the result of different memories and retellings of a saying rather than a single original that is edited by a theologically motivated Gospel writer.
+While this is not to say that no “event” serves as the origin of an idea or teaching, it does mean that there is no single “pure” form of a saying that is the original.
+Variations on a saying may result from different memories and retellings of a saying rather than a single original that a theologically motivated Gospel writer edits.
 Dunn thinks that it is misleading to present the history of the Jesus tradition as a search for the “original version” of Jesus’ sayings.
-Any given saying may be remembered and re-performed in a variety of contexts, but there is a stable tradition in the midst of various performances.
-Oral tradition is therefore characterized by both stability and flexibility (p.
+Any given saying may be remembered and re-performed in various contexts, but there is a stable tradition amid various performances.
+Therefore, Oral tradition is characterized by stability and flexibility (p.
 57).
 Oral tradition can help explain why there is “variation within the same” in the Synoptic Gospels (p.
 58).

 This section includes two essays on the Gospel of Matthew and two on the Gospel of John.
-These are something like practical examples of how a method that properly emphasizes oral tradition works out in practice.
+These are practical examples of how a method that properly emphasizes oral tradition works out in practice.
 In “John and the Oral Gospel Tradition,” Dunn examines three stories that are found in the Synoptic Gospels and in John (the healing at Cana, John 4:46-54), the feeding of the 5000 (6:1-21), the anointing at Bethany and Triumphal Entry (12:1-8, 12-19).
-Of the three, the Healing at Cana displays the most diversity, enough that it is probably the case that John 4:46-54 is not the same event as Matt 8:5-13/Luke 7:1-10.
-Dunn argues that the stories share the same core even if the location is different.
-The Feeding of the 5000 and Walking on the water do share the same tradition (p.
+Of the three, the Healing at Cana displays the most diversity, so it is probably the case that John 4:46-54 is not the same event as Matt 8:5-13/Luke 7:1-10.
+Dunn argues that the stories share the same core even if the location differs.
+The Feeding of the 5000 and Walking on the Water do share the same tradition (p.
 149).
-The Anointing is usually “strongest evidence that John knew Mark” (p.
-151), but there is enough diversity in that John to lead Dunn to deduce that both stories are drawn from the same oral tradition rather than John redacting written sources.
+The Anointing is usually the “strongest evidence that John knew Mark” (p.
+151).
+Still, there is enough diversity that John leads Dunn to deduce that both stories are drawn from the same oral tradition rather than John’s redacting written sources.
 This is what Dunn means by “altering the default.”
 Rather than a later writer redacting a written source, the later writers work with an oral form of the gospel and report it with variations of the same story.

-The second part is a collection of response to criticisms of Jesus Remembered.
-This section deal with some of the more technical aspects of Jesus Remembered, History, Memory and Eyewitness (a response to Bengt Holmberg and Samuel Bryskog) and a dialogue with Birger Gerhardsson and Richard Bauckham.
-Gerhardsson’s Memory and Manuscript (1961) is one of the earliest monographs written on the concept of oral tradition and pioneers the concepts Dunn developed more fully in Jesus Remembered, although there are significant differences between the two.
-Both Gerhardsson and Bauckham have critiqued Dunn and Dunn’s response is irenic, attempting to find many points of agreement and clarification.
-Dunn’s treatment of Theodore Weedon’s critique of Kenneth Baily is less friendly.
-Dunn is clearly enamored with Baily and finds Weedon’s criticisms of Bailey in a 2009 article to be wanting.
+The second part is a collection of responses to criticisms of Jesus Remembered.
+This section deals with some of the more technical aspects of Jesus Remembered, History, Memory, and Eyewitness (a response to Bengt Holmberg and Samuel Bryskog) and a dialogue with Birger Gerhardsson and Richard Bauckham.
+Gerhardsson’s Memory and Manuscript (1961) is one of the earliest monographs written on the concept of oral tradition and pioneers the concepts Dunn developed more fully in Jesus Remembered.
+However, there are significant differences between the two.
+Both Gerhardsson and Bauckham have critiqued Dunn, and Dunn’s response is irenic, attempting to find many points of agreement and clarification.
+Dunn’s treatment of Theodore Weedon’s critique of Kenneth Bailey is less friendly.
+Dunn is clearly enamored with Bailey and finds Weedon’s criticisms of Bailey in a 2009 article to be wanting.

 Conclusion.
-There is nothing new in this volume of essays from Dunn, but each article is a contribution worth reading.
-Eerdmans is to be thanked for drawing together these articles on Oral Tradition from diverse sources into a single convenient volume.
+This volume of essays from Dunn contains nothing new, but each article is a contribution worth reading.
+Eerdmans is to be thanked for bringing together these articles on Oral Gospel Tradition from diverse sources into a single, convenient volume.
 This book makes an excellent companion to Jesus Remembered.

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.